Travel guide New Zealand

 By car or van.
 This is the best way to travel because it allows you to explore freely and to discover secret places.
 Please note: we drive on the left.

-Featured articles New Zealand
+New Zealand : Travel

-Discover New Zealand
+New Zealand : Discover

-A land sculpted by intense geological activity, giving it the air of a fantasy world, exploited for many films and series since Peter Jackson demonstrated its immense potential in his epic Lord of the Rings saga.
+A land sculpted by intense geological activity, giving it the air of a fantasy world, exploited for many films and series since Peter Jackson showed its immense potential in his epic Lord of the Rings saga.

 A short but rich and complex history, centered on the meeting of two cultures which, despite regular and often dramatic conflicts, have managed to find compromises for cohabitation, and to do so in a more reasoned and peaceful way than in any country that has undergone waves of European colonization.